Sculpting 101 – Part 2: Wojtek sculpts!

 Whatever I sculpt I spend plenty of time researching the subject matter.
 Books, the internet or chatting with people who know about the subject all help formulate ideas for how best to portray the models.

 The subject of this tutorial will be a Gladiator.
-This has nothing at all to do with long hours watching Blood & Sand.
-Honest.
+This has nothing at all to do with long hours watching Blood & Sand… Honest.
 Just by typing ‘gladiator’ into Google I came across plenty of inspiring images as you can see below…

 When I’ve had my fill of research and visual stimuli I like to sketch out my ideas before picking up the sculpting tools.

 After a few minutes of thinking and deciding what I like I’m making a sketch.
 A simple sketch to have an idea what I’m aiming for.
-Here a sketch I came up with for our Gladiator:
+Here’s a sketch I came up with for our Gladiator:

-In my opinion half of a sculpt is done in my head before I pick up the putty.
+I find that half of a sculpt is done in my head before I pick up the putty.

 Let’s get started on the second half of the model then!

 I begin with a length of wire, about 15cm long and 1mm thick.
-Bending it in two I add a blub of ProCreate at the point it bends.
+Bending it in two I add a blob of ProCreate at the point it bends.
 This gives us the model’s upper torso and leg armatures.
 Using a pair of pliers I bend the wire to give the leg posing.

-A key step at this point is to talk about measurements.
-As I’m sculpting a 28mm miniature (28mm from sole of foot to eyes) the armature from feet to top of the torso blub should be around 24mm.
+As I’m sculpting a 28mm miniature (28mm from sole of foot to eyes) the armature from feet to top of the torso blob should be around 24mm.
 As my gladiator will be striding forward he’ll need to stand a little shorter than this though.

 Now I add a little Green Stuff to the hips and legs to give them a little bulk.
-I don;t worry about how neat this is as it is going to be sculpted over.
+I don’t worry about how neat this is as it is going to be sculpted over.

 Note that I don’t use a cork as a base, as many sculptors prefer – nor do I use pre-prepared set of dolly armatures.
 I start from scratch each time as this allows me most freedom in posing.
 Of course, you may prefer to stick your armature into a cork – we all do things in a slightly different way as suits our own style.